petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-development-lifecycle/deploying-and-promoting-to-production.md

 As Kyle begins to work on development with Liferay Cloud, he goes through his first full deployment process by deploying and promoting a simple widget module.

-Deploy and test an example widget to walk through the whole process.
+Here, you'll deploy and test an example widget to walk through the whole process.

 ## Pushing Up New Code